patricia-gallardo/patricia-gallardo.github.io/_posts/2022-11-18-mastodon_migration.md

 9. Click on the button "MOVE FOLLOWERS"
 10. Go to your profile and check that it says on the right "has been moved to"

+Note that the migration of your followers can take multiple days, depending on how overloaded the servers are for both you and your followers.

 ## Epilogue

 We will keep the old account for now, it is being redirected and our old posts are there.
 In the future we might want to